Les Amours de la reine Élisabeth

-Les Amours de la reine Élisabeth (The Loves of Queen Elizabeth), Les Amours d'Élisabeth, Reine d'Angleterre (The Loves of Elizabeth, Queen of England) or La reine Élisabeth (Queen Elizabeth) is a 1912 feature 4-reel French silent film based on the love affair between Elizabeth I of England and the Earl of Essex.
+Les Amours de la reine Élisabeth (The Loves of Queen Elizabeth), Les Amours d'Élisabeth, Reine d'Angleterre (The Loves of Elizabeth, Queen of England) or La reine Élisabeth (Queen Elizabeth) is a 1912 feature 3-reel French silent film based on the love affair between Elizabeth I of England and the Earl of Essex.
 It was condensed from a play of the same name and directed by Louis Mercanton and Henri Desfontaines.
-It was shot in Paris and starred Sarah Bernhardt as Elizabeth and Lou Tellegen as Essex.
+The film starred Sarah Bernhardt as Elizabeth and Lou Tellegen as Essex.
 Bernhardt by then was 68 and said of the film "This is my last chance at immortality".
-She and Tellegen were already romantically involved, and this was their second film together.
+She and Tellegen were already romantically involved, and this was their second film together. Émile Moreau's play ran for twelve performances in Paris.